 Some emergency loan lenders have restrictions on how you can use the funds, so be sure to review the terms of your loan before filling out an application.

-- APRs: An APR is an interest rate that includes all the fees and costs of a particular lending product.
+- APRs: An APR, also known as the annual percentage rate, is an interest rate inclusive of all fees of a particular lending product.
 Looking for a loan with the lowest rates can help you pay the least amount of interest and save you a huge chunk of money over the life of your loan.
 Interest can build up fast, and you can end up paying double — or triple — the amount you originally borrowed if you aren’t careful.

 - Fees: Each lender charges fees, and the most common fees associated with emergency loans are origination and late payment fees.
-These fees can significantly add to your loan’s total amount and make it more difficult to pay it off.
+These fees are added on top of your loan, meaning the total amount can be much higher.

-- Funding time: If you need money for an emergency, you probably need the funds fast.
-It’s good to find out how long it will take the lender to deposit money into your account upfront, as some lenders can send you the money the same day you apply, while others will take days or weeks to process your application.
+- Funding time: If you need money for an emergency, you probably need the funds fast, so find out how long it will take the lender to deposit money into your account upfront as timelines can vary.

 Applying for an emergency loan can be a similar process to applying for any other type of credit.
 Typically there are standard steps you need to take, but some will depend on what type of emergency loan you apply for and from which type of lender.
 Here is the general process: